worldpeaceenginelabs/METAVERSE-SEED/README.md

 Cloud Atlas uses the BitTorrent strategy: peer-to-peer real-time data transfers with WebRTC, but without signal server but the public Bittorrent tracker network instead.
 A network consisting of 2 Billion users.
 One quarter of the world's population.<br><br>

 What's more on GitHub and the internet to aim for the moon of a post-scarcity, post-government society?
-Imagine dragons...!<br><br>
+Imagine dragons...!<br><br><br>

 # My Journey with Cloud Atlas
 I have always been fascinated by the peaceful and knowledge-seeking society depicted in Star Trek.
 The movie